 The Fund has investments in only equity securities classified as FVTPL.
 Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
-The Fund's cash and cash equivalents are held mainly with counterparties having sound credit rating.
-Credit risk relating to is considered to be not significant.
+The Fund's cash and cash equivalents are held mainly with counterparties having "A-" credit rating.
+Credit risk relating to the financial instruments is considered to be not significant.